strimzi/proposals/075-auto-rebalancing-cluster-scaling.md

 This way provides the greatest flexibility to describe in which case to run the auto-rebalancing and with which configuration.

-The auto-rebalance configuration for the `spec.cruiseControl.autoRebalance.config` property in the `Kafka` resource is provided through a `KafkaRebalance` custom resource marked as a "template".
+The auto-rebalance configuration for the `spec.cruiseControl.autoRebalance.config` property in the `Kafka` resource is provided through a `KafkaRebalance` custom resource defined as a "template".
 That is a `KafkaRebalance` custom resource with the `strimzi.io/rebalance: template` annotation set.
 When it is created, the `KafkaRebalanceAssemblyOperator` doesn't run any rebalancing.
-This is because it doesn't represent an actual rebalance request to get an optimization proposal, it's just where configuration related to auto-rebalancing is defined.
+This is because it doesn't represent an "actual" rebalance request to get an optimization proposal, but it's just the place where configuration related to auto-rebalancing is defined.
 The user can specify rebalancing goals and options, such as `skipHardGoalCheck`, within the resource.
 When such a "template" `KafkaRebalance` custom resource is referenced within the `spec.cruiseControl.autoRebalance.config` field for one or more modes, the operator asks to Cruise Control for an optimization proposal with such configuration.
-If the `mode` and `brokers` fields are set, they will be just ignored because they are automatically set on the corresponding `KafkaRebalance` custom resource by the operator.
+If the `mode` and `brokers` fields are set, they will be just ignored because the resource doesn't represent an "actual" rebalancing.

 ```yaml
 apiVersion: kafka.strimzi.io/v1beta2